1981 Mongolian parliamentary election

-Parliamentary elections were held in Mongolia on 21 June 1981.
-At the time, the country was a one-party state under the rule of the Mongolian People's Revolutionary Party.
+Parliamentary elections were held in the Mongolian People's Republic on 21 June 1981.
+At the time, the country was a one-party state under the rule of the Mongolian People's Revolutionary Party (MPRP).
 The MPRP won 344 of the 370 seats, with the remaining 26 seats going to non-party candidates, who had been chosen by the MPRP due to their social status.
 Voter turnout was reported to be 100%, with only five of the 792,896 registered voters failing to cast a ballot.